-Both the US and the United Kingdom are internally divided into two factions which see each other, not as fellow citizens, not even competitors but as existential risks, even bitter enemies that must be defeated at any cost.
-When President Donald Trump acts or reacts impulsively, tweets disrespect to his country’s constitution, democratic institutions and foreign allies, when he threatens his political rivals and critics by imprisonment, chooses friends from ruthless dictators and demands personal political services from foreign leaders, his adherents approve, because Democrats are worse.
+Both the US and the United Kingdom are internally divided into two factions which see each other, not as fellow citizens, not even competitors but as existential risks, bitter enemies that must be defeated at any cost.
+When President Donald Trump acts or reacts impulsively, tweets disrespect to his country’s constitution, democratic institutions and foreign allies, when he threatens his political rivals and critics by imprisonment, chooses friends from ruthless dictators and demands personal political services from foreign leaders, his adherents approve, because democrats are worse.
 When he is caught red-handed, political analysts estimate that this will only increase his popularity.

 Pro-Brexiters in the UK bear similarities to the Trumpists in the US – anti-elite, anti-immigration, pro white, rural and small-town rather than urban.
 The roles of the media, however, appear different in the US and the UK.
-While some UK newspapers rank among the finest in the world, the large distribution Murdoch tabloids peddled anti-European sentiment that resulted in the Brexit vote.
+Some UK newspapers rank among the finest in the world, but the large distribution Murdoch tabloids peddled anti-European sentiment that resulted in the Brexit vote.
 These tabloids in the UK are indeed the fake media that Trump claims the US newspapers to be.

 Today, the majority of the pro-Brexiters are prepared to sacrifice the economy and even witness the United Kingdom and their own party disintegrate because Brussels is worse.
-When the Supreme Court gave the verdict 11–0 that prime minister Boris Johnson had misled his Queen and illegally suspended Parliament to force through policies that Parliament would not approve, he openly disagreed with the Supreme Court’s decision and intimated he would not respect the law.
+When the Supreme Court gave the verdict 11–0 that prime minister Boris Johnson had misled his Queen and illegally suspended Parliament to force through policies that Parliament would not approve, he openly disagreed with the Supreme Court’s decision and indicated that he would not respect the law.
 Again, political analysts estimate this will only increase his popularity.

-The hottest reality TV has returned but is now viewed mostly on-line.
+The hottest reality TV has returned, but is now viewed mostly on-line.

 In both cases a large faction of the population appears to prefer one unchecked leader against their existing democratic institutions and legal order.
 This is high time to remind ourselves that Hitler got to power because after the Great Depression the German business elite and the middle class Christian citizens believed that communists are worse [when in fact they were just equally bad!].